mondoohq/docs/docs/platform/maintain/export/schema/vulns.md

 ### vuln_mrn property

-Unique identifier for the vulnerability
+Mondoo identifier for the vulnerability

 `vuln_mrn`